jochasinga/file2slide/README.md

 How to use
 ----------

+Set up your image directory so it looks like this:

+    images/
+    ├── image1.jpg
+    ├── image2.gif
+    ├── image3.png
+    ├── image4.pdf
+    ├── ...
+    └── crop/
+        ├── image1.png
+        ├── image2.pdf
+        └── ...

+The directory and the image names can be anything you like.
+The only requirement is the subdirectory where you place images you want to crop must be named *crop*.

 Just run the script with Python and the prompt will pretty much lead you through the options.

     $ python file2slide.py